What to expect:

 We know that attending a new church for the first time can be both exciting and a bit nerve wracking.
 That’s normal.
 We want you to feel at home and we hope that the information we provide here will be of help to you.

-What the fellowship is like: You’ll find our congregation is informal, open and friendly.
+What the fellowship is like at the church in Redwood Valley: You’ll find our congregation is informal, open and friendly.
 We’re theologically/Biblically conservative, and liberal in love for Christ and one another.
 (John 13:34) Attire ranges from casual to dress casual.
 The pastor has been known to wear a tie from time to time.

 We’re a growing congregation in an established neighborhood church facility.
 As the Lord the Spirit directs, every person and family that joins us brings valuable gifts, talents and spiritual hunger to grow.
 Every person has the opportunity to have a significant ministry impact on the church body.